 Can I Have Electricity in Two Houses While Moving?

 When you are moving, you may need to have electricity in two homes at the same time.
 Maybe you need to turn on power in your new apartment, but leave the power on in your old apartment for final cleaning.
-Or maybe your old home is still on the market.
+Or maybe your house is still on the market.

-Whatever the reason, you may be wondering, can you have electricity service in your name at two residences?
-Absolutely yes.
+Whatever the reason, you may be wondering, can I have electricity service in my name at two residences?
+Yes you can.
+Here are the simple steps to have utilities at two places.

 Here’s how to have electricity in your name in two houses while moving in Texas: